Reviews You Can Rely On

 Weight

-We love to use weight as a grading metric.
-It is easily quantifiable and provides a straightforward mathematical tool for comparison.
-But more importantly, we consider weight because all of life, and virtually every outdoor sport, is a battle against gravity — the less weight burdening you, the freer you are to move around and push the limits of your sport.
+We love to consider, measure, and compare shoe weight because all of life is a battle against gravity — the less weight burdening you, the freer you are to move around and push the limits of your sport.
 When running, you repeatedly pick your feet up to move them forward, so the weight on your feet does matter.
 However, trail running shoes throw a wrench in this equation when you consider that the features added onto a shoe to improve performance may also contribute to a higher weight.

 These weights are per shoe, measured in US men's size 10.5.